eraofchaos/eraofchaos.github.io/units/Hydra.md

 ---
 title: "Hydra"
 permalink: /units/Hydra/
-excerpt: "A multi-headed beast living in the deep marsh.
+excerpt: "Units A multi-headed beast living in the deep marsh.
 Slaying it is the glory that all heroes dream of."
 unitID: 807
 last_modified_at: 2020-12-01
 lang: en